 While continuing to support our outstanding professional choir, the committee works to develop the potential in our lay and children's choirs.
 Anyone interested in encouraged to participate in the many programs and committee plans.
 The committee appreciates the enthusiasm of the rabbis as the Temple continually expands and improves the music for the congregation and community.

 Social action committee

-	Malinda Coleman, Chair
+Malinda Coleman, Acting Chair

 The Social Action committee (SAC) provides opportunities for congregants to fulfill our obligation for tikkun olam through local, statewide and national activities designed to better the lives of those struggling with contemporary issues such as homelessness, hunger and social isolation.
 As one illustration, SAC volunteers participate in Hot Dish & Hope, a program under the auspices of First Presbyterian Church, one or two days a month.
 Currently, the committee’s main endeavors are immigration reform and criminal justice reform, which are two of the priorities for Reform Judaism as well.
 Another longtime interest is the environment.
 Advocating for solar panels in public buildings is an example of our commitment in this area.
 In addition, SAC is responsible for certain cyclical events, including the annual Martin Luther King Jr. service and the Feast of Caring, as well as for time-limited projects (food drives, for instance).

 An Executive Board coordinates the committee’s activities.
 It meets the second Wednesday of every month but August to review reports from the standing committees, consider new project ideas submitted by congregants, and keep track of other initiatives that fall within its purview.